prismmodelchecker/prism/prism/README.txt

 ----------------

-Currently, development work on PRISM is primarily carried out in the Computing Laboratory at the University of Oxford.
+Currently, development work on PRISM is primarily carried out in the Department of Computer Science at the University of Oxford.
 Previously, PRISM was based in the School of Computer Science at the University of Birmingham.

 The core team working on PRISM currently comprises: